Esmendez90/readmeGenerator/README.md

 # ReadMe Generator

   ## User Story
-  As a developer, I want to spend less time writing a ReadMe and more time writing code.
+  As a developer I want to creat a ReadMe in a short time

   ## Table of Content